nhat286/freeBSD-rootkit/rootkits/detection/README.md

 # Using an example such as rm
 $ cd /usr/src/bin/pwd

-$ make && cat .depend && make clean
+$ make > /dev/null && cat .depend && make clean > /dev/null  (you can run these seprataely too it doesn't matter)
   pwd.full: /usr/lib/libc.a

 ( Note the libraries depeneded on to create the full binary )